teotm/teotm/README.md

 - [YouTube](https://www.youtube.com/channel/UCJnOkGILRMpEAgbS0A91cWQ)
 - [GameJolt](https://gamejolt.com/@teotm4)
 - [Gamebanana](https://gamebanana.com/members/1932685) (you can ask me questions here)
-- Public email (Will make one soon)
+- Public email - teotm.four.public.mail@gmail.com
 - Discord
 	- Send me a DM on Gamebanana with the reason why do you want to add me
-	- Send me a message to my public email with the reason why do you want to add me (I'll soon make one)
+	- Send me a message to my public email with the reason why do you want to add me